Skip to main content

 1. Generate a single session_id for the entire workflow

-3. Sub-agents use @waxell_agent decorator with the same session
+3. Sub-agents are @waxell_agent (alias for @observe) decorated functions that share the same session

 4. All agents appear in the same trace, linked by session